One of the benefits of using WordPress is that you don’t need to mess with code to run a successful website.

 - Display relevant advertising banners

-(Adding code to pages can give you additional functionality)
+(Adding scripts to your pages can expand your site’s functionality)

-Some script features can be added to WordPress using plugins that make handling code easier.
-In this tutorial, we show you how to easily insert snippets of code into WordPress pages and posts.
-We will also show you different plugins that can be used to insert code and scripts into your content.
+Some script functions can be added using plugins that make handling code easier.
+In this step-by-step tutorial, we will show you how to easily insert snippets of code into your pages and posts.

-Note: Before adding any code snippets to WordPress make sure to backup your files and database first.
-If you don’t want to do your own site backups, then consider getting support from a WordPress professional, or use a backup plugin.
+Note: Before adding any code snippets to WordPress remember to backup your site files and database first.
+If you don’t want to back up your files yourself, then get professional support services, or use backup plugins.

-You can read about a great WordPress backup plugin that we recommend using to perform complete WordPress backups here:
+You can read about a great WordPress backup plugin that can fully automate your site backups here:

-First, source or create your HTML code.
-You can use an HTML editor (e.g. search online for “Free Online HTML Editor WYSIWYG“) or consider using HTML cheat sheets …
+First, locate or create the code you want to add to your content.
+You can use an online HTML editor (e.g. search online for “Free Online HTML Editor WYSIWYG“) or consider using an HTML cheat sheet …

-(Use a free online HTML editor or HTML templates to create your HTML code.
-Image source: HTML-Online.com)
+(Use an online HTML editor or HTML templates to create your code.
+Source: HTML-Online.com)

-(Select and copy the code to your clipboard)
+(Highlight and copy your code to the clipboard)

-Next, open your post or page and add placeholder characters (e.g. @@@@@) to mark the location where you would like your script to appear in your content (in a blank line) …
+Next, open your page or post and add placeholder characters to mark the spot where you want your code to display in your content …

 Paste the code into your content …